A Social Media Strategy Guide for Startups

 4) Platforms: Identify which social media platforms will help you reach your target audience

 Research which platforms your target customer engages most on.
 Do they spend most of their time on Twitter?
 Do they not use social media at all?
 The 15 top platforms with the most active monthly users include: Facebook, YouTube, Instagram, Qzone, Weibo, Twitter, Reddit, Pinterest, Ask.fm, Tumblr, Flickr, Google+, LinkedIn, VK, Odnoklassniki, Meetup.
 Knowing what platform your audiences is using will help inform the strategy you create for your full social engagement plan.
+If you’re looking for a more comprehensive list, here’s 70 platforms to watch in 2019!

 5) Strategy: Develop a platform strategy